omotoshogyro/omotoshogyro/README.md

-# Hi there, I'm Omotosho Gyro! 👋
+# Hi there, I'm Okikiola Omotosho! 👋

 I'm a passionate Mobile Engineer specializing in React Native and iOS development.
 I enjoy building efficient, user-friendly applications and continuously learning new technologies.